Daniibooii/whack-a-duck/README.md

 # Project Description
 This is my personal fork of group project "Whack-a-Duck."<br>

-Whack-a-Duck is a multiplayer, duck-centric, take on the classic game Whack-a-Mole.<br>
+Whack-a-Duck is a multiplayer, duck-centric, take on the classic game Whack-a-Mole, that tests your react[ion] time [lol].<br>

 # How to Install & Run
 Access our project directly through Heroku: https://whack-a-duck.herokuapp.com/<br>